jerry81/leetcode/Learning07QueueStack/README.md

 - two templates provided, one that checks for visited (visit at most once)
 - one checks for visited (to prevent infinite loops)
   - inf loop could be due to graph with cycle or bidirectional edges

+## Stack

+- LIFO
+- easier to implement than queue
+- dynamic array is enough.